pretzelhammer/rust-blog/posts/tour-of-rusts-standard-library-traits.md

 }
 ```

 A popular use of `From<T>` is to trim down boilerplate code.
-Let's say we add a `Triangle` type to our program which contains three `Point`s, here's some of the many ways we can construct it:
+Let's say we add a `Triangle` type to our program, which contains three `Point`s.
+Here are some of the many ways we can construct it:

 ```rust
 struct Point {